hyperledger-archives/sawtooth-core/docs/source/transaction_family_specifications/settings_transaction_family.rst

 transaction.
 A *proposal_id* is calculated by taking the sha256 hash of the raw *SettingProposal* bytes as they exist in the payload.
 Duplicate *proposal_ids* causes an invalid transaction.
-The proposal will be recorded in the *SettingProposals* stored in *sawtooth.config.vote.proposals*, with one "accept" vote counted.
+The proposal will be recorded in the *SettingProposals* stored in *sawtooth.settings.vote.proposals*, with one "accept" vote counted.
 The transaction processor outputs a *DEBUG*-level logging message similar to